hypermagik/Spectrum/README.md

 - GPU accelerated UI with FFT and waterfall views capable of rendering at 120 FPS.
 - Adjustable FFT size and window function, peak detection and hold, waterfall speed and color, etc.
 - AM, FM and wideband FM demodulators with audio output and RDS.
+- GPU accelerated signal processing with GLES 3.2 and Vulkan backends.

 ## Screenshots